seramay/test-pages/README.md

 At the time of publication, the commit log may be very dirty because we are also checking the operation of the git command.
 Please note.

-05/03/'20  Simply press one of the three buttons to change the background color of the text.